Section 1 – Trusts, restraint of trade

 Every contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations, is declared to be illegal.

-From this statutory language the courts have derived three essential elements to a violation of the first provision of the Sherman Act.
+Trusts – from this statutory language the courts have derived three essential elements to a violation of the first provision of the Sherman Act.
 The first and arguably most important element of such a violation is the existence of an agreement.
-This is to say a business cannot violate the first provision of the Act on its own, but must have a partner agree to participate in the anticompetitive activity.
+This is to say a business cannot violate the first provision of the Act on its own.
+They must have a partner agree to participate in the anticompetitive activity.
 In the case of a conspiracy, the existence of an agreement can be hard to prove.
 Conspiracies are by definition secretive, and are often hard to detect.

 The second element of the first section of the Sherman Antitrust Act is that the agreement unreasonably restrains competition.
 The term “unreasonably” is crucial to interpretation of the statute, since it gives courts wide discretion in its interpretation and purports to draw the line between legal business conduct and illegal collusion.
-Since all monopolies are not inherently illegal, courts must consider whether a given monopoly came about as a result of a legitimately successful business plan or as a result of collusive or anticompetitive behavior.
+Since all monopolies are not inherently illegal, courts must consider whether a given monopoly came about as a result of a legitimately successful business plan or as a result of collusive or anticompetitive behavior.Sherman Antitrust Act

-In sum, under the first section of the Sherman Antitrust Act, in order to show a violation, the prosecution must prove three elements beyond a reasonable doubt.
+In sum, under the Sherman Antitrust Act, in order to show a violation, the prosecution must prove three elements beyond a reasonable doubt.
 The government must show the existence of an agreement, which unreasonably restrains competition, and affects interstate commerce.
-Price fixing schemes, bid rigging schemes, and market allocation schemes are all per se violations of the Act and can be prosecuted under the first section.
+Price fixing schemes, bid rigging schemes, and market allocation schemes are all per se violations of the Act.
+For instance, can be prosecuted under the first section.

 Leave a ReplyWant to join the discussion?